CIS565-Fall-2014/Project4-Rasterizer/README.md

 #####(2) Rasterization through a scanline approach,A depth buffer for storing and depth testing fragments
 I use a per primitive method to rasterize the triangles.
 For each triangle, I firstly calculate the bounding box of the triangle to get its x and y range.
 Then, I implement triangle rasterization by barycenteric coordinates.
 That for each scan point in the bounding box range, we convert the it into barycentric coordinate.
 Only if the barycentric coordinate is within the range of [0,1], we retain the point.
 Then, we use the barycentric coordinates to interpolate the depth of triangle vertices.
 For each interpolated depth, we compare it with the corresponding depth we store in the depth buffer.
 And we only keep and show the points nearest to the eye position in z axis.<br />

-Here is a sketch map which shows how to do Barycentric Interpolation:
+Here is a sketch map which shows how to do Barycentric Interpolation:<br />
 ![Alt text](https://github.com/wulinjiansheng/Project4-Rasterizer/blob/master/Pics/Barycentric%20Coords%20and%20Interpolation.png)
 <br />
 <br />
 <br />
-And here is the rasterized bunny.obj (No lights):
+And here is the rasterized bunny.obj (No lights):<br />
 ![Alt text](https://github.com/wulinjiansheng/Project4-Rasterizer/blob/master/Pics/Nolight.bmp)
 <br />
 <br />